idefix-code/idefix/doc/source/programmingguide.rst

   // Accessor to input parameters
   // the arguments are always: BlockName, EntryName, ParameterNumber (starting from 0)

-  // Read a string
+  // Read a parameter of type T from the input file and throw an error if it cannot be found
-  std::string GetString(std::string, std::string, int);
+  // T can be a std::string or a number (real, int, double, float, int64_t, ...) template<typename T>

-  // Read a real number
+  T Get(std::string blockName, std::string paramName, int num);

-  real GetReal(std::string, std::string, int);
+  // Read a parameter of type T from the input file.
+Set it to default if it cannot be found.

-  // Read an integer
+  // T can be a std::string or a number (real, int, double, float, int64_t, ...) template<typename T>
-  int GetInt(std::string, std::string, int);
+  T GetOrSet(std::string blockName, std::string paramName, int num, T default);

   // Check that a block/entry is present int CheckEntry(std::string, std::string);